0xhanyuu/morse-code-interpreter/README.md

 - Any erroneous output will be caught and padded with a `?` character.

 - The program will now continue to prompt for input until the user explicitly sends `quit` to terminate the program, allowing to send many morse code sequences to translate after another without inconvenience.

+- Constants for controlling the input / output size have been embedded into the program and can be changed by the user to allow translation of extremely large excerpts / sequences if needed.
+Refer to `src/main.c` for more information.